cheesehero112/Localization-Example/README.md

 This is a simple example of how to localize a single website into multiple languages.
 A user can select between English, Spanish, and Japanese by clicking a corresponding button.

+It is designed and structured in a way it's easy to scale up as needed.
+Please read the how to use section to add more languages and/or texts.

-This example was created to accompany my Tech Talk on Software Localization as an example project.
+This example was created to accompany my Tech Talk sponsored by JEENEY and Bractlet on Software Localization as an example project.

 Please visit this URL to view the website: https://localization-example.netlify.app